In lesson 4.13 -- Const variables and symbolic constants, you learned that objects of a fundamental data type (int

 Best practice

-A member function that does not (and will not ever) modify the state of the object should be made const, so that it can be called on const objects.
+A member function that does not (and will not ever) modify the state of the object should be made const, so that it can be called on both const and non-const objects.

 Const objects via pass by const reference

-Although instantiating locally scoped const class objects is one way to create const objects, a more common way to get a const object is by passing an object to a function by const reference.
+Although instantiating const local variables is one way to create const objects, a more common way to get a const object is by passing an object to a function by const reference.

-In lesson 12.5 -- Pass by lvalue reference, we covered the merits of passing class arguments by const reference instead of by value.
-To recap, passing a class argument by value causes a copy of the class to be made (which is slow) -- most of the time, we don’t need a copy, a reference to the original argument works just fine, and is more performant because it avoids the needless copy.
-We typically make the reference const in order to ensure the function does not inadvertently change the argument, and to allow the function to accept rvalue arguments (e.g. literals and temporary objects).
+In lesson 12.5 -- Pass by lvalue reference, we covered the merits of passing class type arguments by const reference instead of by value.
+To recap, passing a class type argument by value causes a copy of the class to be made (which is slow) -- most of the time, we don’t need a copy, a reference to the original argument works just fine and avoids making a copy.
+We typically make the reference const to allow the function to accept const lvalue arguments and rvalue arguments (e.g. literals and temporary objects).

 Can you figure out what’s wrong with the following code?